code-423n4/2023-04-rubicon-findings/data/CodeFoxInc-Q.md

 +    }
 ```

+And don't forget to add the `initializer` modifier after the `initialize` function.

 ## NC-15 Argument not used should be left empty

-The argument is not used in the function so you can ignore it.
+The argument is not used in the function so you can ignore it by give no variable name to it.

 [https://github.com/code-423n4/2023-04-rubicon/blob/511636d889742296a54392875a35e4c0c4727bb7/contracts/utilities/poolsUtility/Position.sol#L525-L531](https://github.com/code-423n4/2023-04-rubicon/blob/511636d889742296a54392875a35e4c0c4727bb7/contracts/utilities/poolsUtility/Position.sol#L525-L531)